-Leicester City have crowned themselves as winner of the Premier League.
-They are also masters in the counter attack.
+Referee positioning at counter-attacks, that’s difficult as you have to change a pace fast and your response needs to be quickly.
+Leicester City has shown some great counter-attacks before.
 They get the ball and pass forward fast and their strikers are very effective.
 Are you able as referee to anticipate to that?
-Check out these lessons for Referee positioning at counter-attacks.
+Check out these lessons below.

 Please let me know what you’ve seen.